Did you know it costs three times as much to find a new patient than to retain a patient of record?

 - Updating, cleaning and maintaining your patient database helps ensure that your practice’s recall tools work the way they are supposed to, and your staff has the information needed to contact your recall patients.

 Managing patient data is an ongoing process.
-With accurate data, you can leverage technology to do most of the heaving lifting with your recall program, and only intervene with patients who would like a personal touch or have requested to be contacted by phone.
+With accurate data, you can leverage technology to do most of the heavy lifting with your recall program, and only intervene with patients who would like a personal touch or have requested to be contacted by phone.